Eric-peng111/Android_app_social/admin/Report.md

          Tokenize input into a collection of tokens

-      3.Use E-evaluate and  as parser in parser folder to parse tokens to Count dot and @.Check Tokens before @ between dot ,between dot and @ after dot needs COM tokens.Return false exception message.
+      3. Use E-evaluate and  as parser in parser folder to parse tokens to Count dot and @.Check Tokens before @ between dot ,between dot and @ after dot needs COM tokens.Return false exception message.

 **Grammar(s)**
 <br> Production Rules <br>

-* 1.Registering check
+* 1. Registering check

    Email::={INT,LETTER },[AT],[LETTER],[.],[COM];

    Password::=[CAPLETTER][LETTER AND INT];

-* 2.Search
+* 2. Search

    Search::= {Topic|Content};